Appeals Procedure: Appeal by way of case stated against magistrates’ order relating to assessment of compensation (Taylor and another v Burton – 2021)

 When considering the points and materials presented to the magistrates, the High Court could be satisfied that key facts had been missed by the magistrates in its decision, particularly regarding proportionality of the claims and the landlords’ means.

-There had been insufficient indication presented that the magistrates had taken a proper approach to quantum assessment, and the landlords’ appeal was therefore largely successful.
+There had been insufficient indication presented that the magistrates had taken a proper approach to quantum assessment.